Plumsail/forms-docs/source/how-to/data-table-flow.rst

 Send an email with PDF attachment
 --------------------------------------------------

 We'll use Microsoft's *Office 365 Outlook - Send an email* action to send an email.
-SeaSelect it:
+Select it:

 .. image:: ../images/how-to/email/10_SendAnEmail.png
    :alt: Send an email